 I was getting tired of looking at this jumble of cords between my side of the bed and the nightstand.
 Plus, they’re a hazard for little ones.

-When I go to bed at night I always plug in Owen’s baby monitor (we have this baby monitor, which I highly recommend AND it costs less than $100) and my iPhone.
+When I go to bed at night I always plug in Owen’s baby monitor and my iPhone.
 We don’t have landline so if there was an emergency and someone needed to reach me in the middle of the night, I want my phone by me, not charging in the kitchen.
 Will I get cancer one day from sleeping within two feet of my phone?
 Who knows.

 Oh, and the reason why it appears that I have the world’s longest phone charger cord is because I buy 6 foot lightning cables.
 They’re fairly inexpensive for the added convenience of having a longer cord.
 And sometimes you can score them for 2 for $8.